 13 Reasons Why

-Tread carefully with this show that has been issued with warnings from everyone from psychologists to schools to trauma units.
+Tread carefully as this show has been issued with warnings from everyone from psychologists to schools to trauma units.
 Hannah Baker (Katherine Langford) commits suicide and leaves a series of tapes addressed to fellow classmates and acquaintances to explain her motivations why.
 This ‘casting blame’ is one of the (many) reasons so many experts are worried about this series – sensitive teens may feel anxious and fretful about their real-life encounters after viewing some episodes.
 Some scenes are needlessly graphic (suicide, rape scenes, bullying, homophobia), but overall I think it’s a fair depiction of what life is like for many teens.
 Definitely worth a watch with your older teens, especially if you encourage open discussion about the issues raised in the show.
 I’d rather watch it together than risk them watching it without me.

 Suits: 16+ years

 Look out for: graphic depictions of suicide, rape, assault; alcohol and drug abuse; sexism and macho culture; homophobia; racism